exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 ### 3.2 Train with SageMaker Autopilot

-When you execute the SQL command to train a model, the Exasol SageMaker-Extension securely exports the specified table from the Exasol Database to your specified AWS S3 bucket.
+When you execute the SQL command to train a model, the Exasol SageMaker-Extension exports the specified table from the Exasol Database to your specified AWS S3 bucket.
 This export operation is highly efficient, as it is performed in parallel.
 After that the execution script calls Amazon SageMaker Autopilot, which automatically perform an end-to end machine learning development,